AEC Roadtrain: Trailers

 The roadtrain's eight wheeled trailers were self-tracking, following in the tracks of the tractor unit.
 The trailers were fitted with two bogies at either end that turned in opposite directions, each bogie fitted with a turntable connected to the other by a spring loaded linkage.

 History

 Development

 At the 1927 British Colonial Office conference it was determined it would be more cost effective to develop a land tractor or road train than to invest the high costs required to install railways into remote areas of the British Commonwealth.
 The design specifications for the land tractor were created by the British Overseas Mechanical Transport Committee, for the purpose of transporting supplies to underdeveloped areas of the British Empire.
-Initially the project was funded by the British and South African governments, although another twenty five Commonwealth counties later contributed finances, including Australia.
+Initially the project was funded by the British and South African governments, although another twenty five Commonwealth countries later contributed finances, including Australia.

 Production units

 Only four (some sources state three) AEC Roadtrains were ever produced.
 The first prototype unit was constructed by Leyland Motors whilst the subsequent units were all built by AEC's wholly owned subsidiary company Hardy Motors.
-The trailers were all produced by RA Dyson & Co of Liverpool.
+The trailers were all produced by R. A. Dyson & Co. of Liverpool.